Skip to main content

 Common mistakes

-• Submitting false documents or withholding relevant information.
+• Providing false documents or omitting relevant information.

-• Failing to submit the Sponsorship Undertaking Form when required.
+• Failing to complete the Sponsorship Undertaking Form when it is necessary.

 • Incomplete form submission.